Arrow Sewer & Drain Logo

 • Clay stays chemically stable but is brittle, so it fails at the joints, where roots intrude and sections crack or separate rather than corroding along their length.

-• Orangeburg, a bituminized fiber conduit, is not rigid at all, so it deforms, blisters, and flattens out of round before collapsing, a failure mode unlike either metal or clay.
+• Orangeburg is not rigid at all, so it deforms, blisters, and flattens out of round before collapsing, a failure mode unlike either metal or clay.

 • PVC, the modern standard, resists corrosion entirely and usually fails only from installation faults, soil movement, or sagging rather than material breakdown.